mrevilg/Python-Ref/README.md

         print(word.title())
  ```
  - As it is [:3]... will STOP the list after the FIRST 3 values
- - if it were [:-3]... it would stop the list 3 indexes fomr the END
+ - if it were [:-3]... would STOP the list 3 indexes from the END
- - if it were [3:]... it would skip the inital 3 values at the START of the list
+ - if it were [3:]... it would START the list 3 values in from the START of the list
  - if it were [-3:]... it would START the list from 3 values FROM THE END of the list
  - [*index value at the START of list* : *index value for the STOP of list*]